openshift-pipelines/pipelines-as-code/docs/content/_index.md

 {{< /columns >}}

-## Installation Guide
+## Getting Started

-The easiest way to get started is to use the `tkn pac` CLI and its bootstrap command.
+The easiest way to get started is to use the `tkn pac` CLI and its [bootstrap](/docs/guide/cli/#commands) command.

-Download and install first the tkn-pac CLI following [these instructions](/docs/guide/cli#install) and while Connected to your cluster launch the command :
+Start downloading and install the tkn-pac CLI following [these instructions](/docs/guide/cli#install) and while Connected to your cluster launch the command :